nwsw/nwcplugin-api/api/nwc.md

 # The `nwc` Object

-The `nwc` object provides setup and initialization methods for hooking into the *NoteWorthy Composer* system.
+The `nwc` object provides initialization and debugging methods for use the *NoteWorthy Composer* plugin system.
 These include:

 <table>
 <tr>